 To begin, you must place “land goods” into your ship’s inventory at a Wharf Manager.

 It is important to note that you can only load cargo onto your ship at a wharf manager and that you cannot barter if your ship is overweight.
 Remote collecting your ship will also destroy any Barter items in the ship inventory.

-Land goods can be items such as Vinegar, Old Tree Bark, Beer, Fleece, Powder of Time, etc. You then go to an island where there is a barter availabe for that item and anchor your ship there.
+Land goods can be items such as Vinegar, Old Tree Bark, Beer, Fleece, Powder of Time, etc. You then go to an island where there is a barter available for that item and anchor your ship there.
 Press [Barter] and make the trade for a level 1 item.
-Continue this chain until you get higher level items.
+Continue this chain until you get higher-level items.

 Land Goods > [Level 1] > [Level 2] > [Level 3]> [Level 4] > [Level 5] > Crow Coins

-*You can also trade Level 4 barter items for less Crow Coins.
+*You can also trade Level 4 barter items for fewer Crow Coins.

 Level 1 and Level 2 items cannot be sold and weigh 800LT.

 Level 3 items can be sold to an NPC for 1 million silver and weigh 900LT.

 Level 4 items can be sold to an NPC for 2 million silver and weigh 100LT.

 Level 5 items can be sold to an NPC for either 5 million silver or 10 million silver depending on the item and weigh 1000LT.